Airansh/Tracking-Face-Path/README.md

 At the time of this writing, there are no official Matlab bindings for Azure Kinect.
 This library allows using Azure Kinect directly in Matlab.

+**Upon running: You can do the 5 following operations**
+1. Press 'spacebary key' to start recording data points.
+2. Optional: Press 's' to stop recording data points.
+3. Press 'p' to stop recording data points and plot graph.
+4. Press 'c' to clear data points recorded so far.
+5. Press 'q' to exit.

 ## Installation:
 1. Install the Azure Kinect SDK as described [here](https://docs.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download)  where it says Microsoft installer.
 For Windows, Download the .exe and follow the steps.
 For Ubuntu use the *sudo apt install* commands shown in the same page.